 No Urgency: Utilize this option for general questions or any concern that is not a bug.

-To find an organization ID, click on your initials in the left panel to go to your account details.
-The organization ID will be displayed alongside a button for quick copying.
+To find a workspace ID, click on your initials in the left panel and select Workspace settings.
+The workspace ID will be displayed alongside a button for quick copying.

 To find a project ID, select a project and copy the ID from the URL.
 The project ID will be located immediately after

 To find a dataset ID, navigate to the Catalog, select the dataset from the menu, and copy the ID from the URL.
 The dataset ID will be located immediately after

 catalog/ and span to the end of the URL.

 From Catalog, you can click on any data row to open a detailed view of that data row.
 On the right of the detail view panel, you can find and copy the data row ID.